The Nile's Neck

 I quietly sat by the Nile’s neck

-Slowly and surely washing the soiled linen of my heart, my emotions
+Slowly and surely washing the soiled linen of my heart, my

-Her banks were looted by the unscrupulous heat of a virile summer
+Her banks were looted by the unscrupulous heat of a virile

 That saw sons being pawned in Africa’s game of power